 - next, thoroughly flush your face with water

 - Finally pat dry your skin with a towel, being careful not to overstimulate the skin by rubbing

-I’m all about customisation, so only carry out exfoliation when you feel your skin requires a boost, or has lost its youthful glow.
+Again you don’t have to overdo exfoliation; there is no hard and fast guide, only carry out exfoliation when you feel your skin requires a boost or has lost its youthful glow.

 Gommage products or those formulated with natural fruit enzymes will gently dissolve your dead skin cells without disrupting your barrier function.
 The product is gently slouched off which stimulates your skin, bringing nutrients to the surface, whilst encouraging the cellular renewal process without speeding up the ageing process.

 Once dry you can roll the gommage or peel off your skin, as it is removed, it picks up the dead skin cells, making it the perfect, gentle, exfoliating treatment for your sensitised skin, you can read more about this here.